soundpaint/syngraph/README.md

 Synaesthetic phenomena are typically characterized by a mapping of sensory impressions between affected senses.
 According to state-of-the-art opinion in research on synaesthesia, there is no intra-individual variability over time in the mapping, while there is inter-individual difference between mappings.
 Actually, some researchers assume that the mapping of different synaesthetic individuals may diverge so much that they even can not comprehend each other's mapping.

 Synaesthetic individuals often tend to document their mapping of senses, if feasible.
 There are many self-made colored drawings of individuals with graphemic synaesthesia that seem to support the hypothesis of inter-individual difference between mappings.
-For example, while one individual may percieve the letter A as a red symbol, a different individual may perceive the same letter as green.
+For example, while one individual may perceive the letter A as a red symbol, a different individual may perceive the same letter as green.
 Similar observations can be shown for digits.

 However, there are special border cases that seem to fall off from the rule of inter-individual difference.
 For example, when asked for the color of digit “0”, most individuals with graphemic synaesthesia tend to respond with the answer “transparent”, even though transparency is not even a color.
 Also, there seem to be some accumulations of specific mappings standing out of stastical noise, such as mapping the digit “5” to the color red, though this correlation does not seem to have been statistically proven or otherwise been further investigated.